MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 ### Design recommendations

 - Use Azure Front Door as the primary global traffic routing service for HTTP/S scenarios.
-Azure Front Door is strongly advocated for HTTP/S workloads as it provides optimized traffic routing, transparent failover, private backend endpoints (with the Premium SKU), edge caching and integration with Web Application Firewall (WAF).
+Azure Front Door is strongly advocated for HTTP/S workloads as it provides optimized traffic routing, transparent fail over, private backend endpoints (with the Premium SKU), edge caching and integration with Web Application Firewall (WAF).

 - For application scenarios where client control is possible, apply client side routing logic to consider failover scenarios where the primary global routing technology fails.
 Two or more global routing technologies should be positioned in parallel for added redundancy, if single service SLA isn't sufficient.
-Client logic is required to route to the redundant technology ifa global service failure.
+Client logic is required to route to the redundant technology in case of a global service failure.
-  - Two distinct URLs should be used, with one applied to each of the different global routing services to simplify the overall certificate management experience and routing logic ifa failover.
+  - Two distinct URLs should be used, with one applied to each of the different global routing services to simplify the overall certificate management experience and routing logic for a failover.
   - Prioritize the use of third-party routing technologies as the secondary failover service, since this will mitigate the largest number of global failure scenarios and the capabilities offered by industry leading CDN providers will allow for a consistent design approach.
   - Consideration should also be given to directly routing to a single regional stamp rather than a separate routing service.
 While this will result in a degraded level of service, it represents a far simpler design approach.